Operation Dragoon: Planning

 The chief objectives of Operation Dragoon were the important French ports of Marseille and Toulon, considered essential to supply the growing Allied forces in France.
 The Allied planners were cautious, taking heed of lessons learned from the Anzio and Normandy landings.
 They chose a location with no high ground controlled by the Wehrmacht, conditions that had led to heavy casualties after the initial landings on Omaha Beach at Normandy.
 The choice for the disembarkation site was an area on the Var coast east of Toulon.
 A preliminary air campaign was planned to isolate the battlefield and cut the Germans off from reinforcement by destroying several key bridges.
 A large airborne landing was also planned in the center of the landing zone to quickly seize the high ground overlooking the beaches.
 Parallel to the invasion, several commando units were to take control of the islands off the coast.

 The Allied plan consisted of a three-division landing of US forces led by Major General Lucian Truscott to secure a beachhead on the first day.
 Their flanks were to be protected by French, American and Canadian commando units.
 Within 24 hours, 50,000–60,000 troops and 6,500 vehicles were to be disembarked.
 The airborne landings would concentrate in an area near Draguignan and Le Muy, with the aim of taking these towns to prevent German counterattacks against the beaches.
 The bulk of the American force then had to advance quickly to the north along the Rhône, to take Lyon and Dijon and make contact with the Allied forces in northern France.
 After a successful initial landing, units of the French Army B were to land, given the task of taking the French ports of Toulon and Marseille.

 Although the Germans expected another Allied landing in the Mediterranean, the advancing Red Army and the Allied landings in Normandy placed great strains on German resources, so little was done to improve the condition of Army Group G, occupying southern France.
 Given the advancing Allied forces in northern France, the Germans deemed a realistic defense in the south impossible.
 Johannes Blaskowitz's Army Group G headquarters discussed a general withdrawal from southern France in July and August with the German High Command, but the 20 July plot led to an atmosphere in which any withdrawal was out of the question.
-Blaskowitz was quite aware that with his scattered forces, any serious Allied landing attempt would be impossible to ward off.
-He planned to withdraw in secret, to include demolishing the ports, and to proceed in an orderly manner, covered by the 11th Panzer Division.
+Blaskowitz was quite aware that his scattered forces would be unable to ward off any serious Allied landing attempt.
+He planned to withdraw in secret, demolishing the ports, and to proceed in an orderly manner, covered by the 11th Panzer Division.
 He intended to establish a new defense line at Dijon in central France.
 German intelligence was aware of the impending Allied landing, and on 13 August, Blaskowitz ordered the 11th Panzer Division to move east of the Rhône, where the landing was expected.